by Scott Mehl © Unofficial Royalty 2014

 Albert also had three half-siblings from his father’s second marriage to Lilian Baels:

 In 1944, the family was sent to Germany and then to Austria by the Germans, where they would remain until being liberated by American forces in 1945.
 Because of the tense political situation in Belgium, the family settled in Switzerland for several years, while King Leopold III’s brother, Charles, served as Regent.
 While in Switzerland, Albert and his brother attended the Institut Le Rosey, in Rolle.
-Finally, in July 1950, Albert, his brother Albert and his father returned to Belgium.
+Finally, in July 1950, Albert, his brother Baudouin, and their father returned to Belgium.
 However, the political situation was still tense, and there were many questions about King Leopold’s actions relating to the war.
-So, the following month, King Leopold would transfer much of his authority to his elder son, Baudouin, and would end up abdicating in his favor in 1951.
+The following month, King Leopold transferred much of his authority to his elder son Baudouin and would ultimately abdicate in his favor in 1951.
 As Baudouin was unmarried and had no children, Albert became the heir-presumptive to the Belgian throne.

 In November 1958, while at a reception in Rome for the coronation of Pope John XXIII, Albert met Paola Ruffo di Calabria, from an Italian princely family.
 Following a brief courtship, their engagement was announced in early 1959.
 The couple married on July 2, 1959, at the Cathedral of Saint Michael and Saint Gudula in Brussels.